 Based on Yann Martel's best-selling novel, this coming-of-age tale recounts the adventures of Pi, an Indian boy who is the sole survivor of a shipwreck.
 While cast away, Pi is hurtled into an epic journey of adventure and discovery as he forms an unexpected connection with another survivor: a fearsome Bengal tiger.

 PLUS!
 Each film preceded by a short film selected by the curators of the Seattle International Film Festival, in collaboration with sponsor Alaska Airlines.
+More info on short films found here.

 FREQUENTLY ASKED QUESTIONS: